Jabez Carter Hornblower

 Jabez Carter Hornblower (21 May 1744 – 14 July 1814) was an English pioneer of steam power, and the son of Jonathan Hornblower.

 Early life

 Hornblower was born in Broseley, Shropshire, England.
-He was the eldest child of steam engineer Jonathan Hornblower and Ann Carter Hornblower.
+He was the eldest child of steam engineer Jonathan and Ann Carter Hornblower.
 He gained his engineering skills working for his father building Newcomen steam engines in Cornwall.

 Career

 Hornblower later worked for Boulton and Watt building the new Watt steam engines designed and patented by James Watt.

 By 1790, he had set up a business in London with financial backing from well-to-do currier John Maberly, where he designed a new steam engine based on the patented designs of Isaac Mainwaring.
 However, in 1796, Hornblower and Maberly were sued by Boulton and Watt, who claimed one of Watt's patents – concerning the condenser – had been infringed.
 After a long trial, judgement in 1799 was in favour of Boulton and Watt and brought about the collapse of Hornblower and Maberly's business.
 In 1803, Hornblower was imprisoned in the King's Bench debtors prison but on his release in 1805 he managed to secure some work in mainland Europe building engines until his return to England in 1813.